ahmedfgad/GeneticAlgorithmPython/README.md

 sol_per_pop = 50 # Number of solutions in the population.
 num_genes = len(function_inputs)

-init_range_low = -2
-init_range_high = 5

-parent_selection_type = "sss" # Type of parent selection.
-keep_parents = 7 # Number of parents to keep in the next population. -1 means keep all parents and 0 means keep nothing.

-crossover_type = "single_point" # Type of the crossover operator.

-# Parameters of the mutation operation.
-mutation_type = "random" # Type of the mutation operator.
-mutation_percent_genes = 10 # Percentage of genes to mutate.
-This parameter has no action if the parameter mutation_num_genes exists or when mutation_type is None.

 last_fitness = 0
 def callback_generation(ga_instance):
     global last_fitness